cocotb/cocotb/documentation/source/introduction.rst

 * Mentor Questa
 * Cadance Incisive

-**Cocotb** was developed by Potential Ventures with the support of `Solarflare Communications Ltd <http://www.solarflare.com/>`_ and contributions from Gordon McGreggor and Finn Grimwood.
+**Cocotb** was developed by Potential Ventures with the support of `Solarflare Communications Ltd <http://www.solarflare.com/>`_ and contributions from Gordon McGregor and Finn Grimwood.